Examples of QR Assessment Instruments

 For assessment instruments developed at the course/instructor level, please see our page on resources developed as a result of this project.

-(1) Generalized Critical Thinking Assessment Instruments that Include Quantitative Reasoning Skills
+(1) Generalized Critical Thinking and STEM Assessment Instruments that Include Quantitative Reasoning Skills

 The CAT is a faculty-scored short-answer test and most of the questions are open-ended, including a number that focus on QR skills.
 In particular, the CAT questions assess how well students can: (1) summarize the pattern of results in a graph without making inappropriate inferences, (2) evaluate how strongly correlational data support hypotheses, (3) provide alternative explanations for a pattern of results that has many possible causes, (4) identify additional information needed to evaluate a hypothesis/interpretation, (5) evaluate whether spurious relationships strongly support a claim, (6) provide alternative explanations for spurious relationships, (7) identify additional information needed to evaluate a hypothesis/interpretation, (8) determine whether an invited inference in an advertisement is supported by information, (9) provide relevant alternative interpretations of information, (10) separate relevant from irrelevant information, (11) analyze and integrate information from multiple sources to solve a real-world problem, (12) use basic math skills to solve a real-world problem, (13) identify suitable solutions for a real-world problem using relevant information (14) identify and explain the best solution for a real-world problem using relevant information, and (15) explain how changes in a real-world problem might affect the solution.